High intensity focused ultrasound (HIFU)

 What high intensity focused ultrasound is

 High frequency intensity focused ultrasound (HIFU) uses high frequency sound waves.
 Focusing these waves on a cancer can kill some of the cells.
-It is not a standard treatment for cancer and is only available through clinical trials.
-Research is still looking into how well it works, how best to use it as a treatment, and which cancers it can treat.
+HIFU is currently used as a treatment for some types of cancer in certain situations.
+Research is looking into how well it works, how best to use it as a treatment, and which other cancers it can treat.

 Which cancers it can treat